Who can edit the contents of a hosted feature layer, hosted feature layer view, or hosted table depends on multiple factors.

 When you publish features that are defined as circular arcs, they are stored in the ArcGIS Online feature database as true curves.
 True curves are defined mathematically rather than as a series of short, straight line segments held together with vertices to approximate an arc.
 Because they do not require multiple parts to compose them, true curves take up less storage space and appear smoother.

 By default, true curves can be edited, but only from clients that can support editing true curves without overwriting them with the line and vertex approximations (also referred to as densified lines).
-At this time, ArcGIS Pro is the only client that can edit true curves.
+At this time, the following ArcGIS clients or apps can edit true curves:

 Follow these steps to disable or enable editing of true curves in an editable hosted feature layer or to allow or disallow editing true curves in clients that cannot support it: